carstenjacobsen/ai-outage-assistant/README.md

 * "Troubleshoot" - the assistant will reply with the question: _"Please describe your connection problem."_
   * "The router is blkinking orange"

+_Note: The app doesn't actually retrieve an outage status, since this is just a demo with a made-up use case_

 ## Prerequisites
 The app is based on Node.js and running the latest version is encouraged, since the app has not been tested with version earlier than v23.
 Get Node.js [here](https://nodejs.org).